3Dline/krita-unofficial-spine-export/README.md

 It works nearly the same but not all the features are implemented.
 You can find the script under ``Tools > Scripts > Export to Spine``.
 Select a folder and all your images will be exported into it as well as ``spine.json``

+by defining the [origin] name tag to your krita paint layer with a small dot on it, it would be origin of your skeleton that appear in spine.

 Supported in Group Layers:
 * (Bone)
 * (Slot)